Stingers: episode guide

 August 17, 2004

-When a third young woman goes missing from a popular Fitzroy Hotel, homicide fear a serial killer is on the loose and call in undercover for help.
-Angie’s investigation leads her towards two genuine suspects, the hotel’s owner Benjamin Mortlock, and a sleazy cabbie who trawls for customers on the streets, Marrin Lussich.
+When a third young woman goes missing from a popular Fitzroy Hotel, Homicide fears a serial killer is on the loose and call in Undercover for help.
+Angie's investigation leads her towards two genuine suspects, the hotel's owner, Benjamin Mortlock, and a sleazy cabbie who trawls for customers on the streets, Marrin Lussich.
 With no hard evidence turning up on either, new recruit Megan Walsh takes matters into her own hands, risking her own life in an attempt to bring down the killer.

 Mea Culpa